-This shortened version of the Australian Dressage Rules contains the rules most pertinent to Young Horse competitions.
-Note that the rules in their entirety as per the full rulebook apply at all times.
+This shortened version of the Australian Dressage Rules contains the rules most pertinent to YOUNG HORSE COMPETTIONS.
+Note that the rules in their entirety as per the full rulebook always apply.

-Effective 1 January 2020
+Effective 1 January 2021 (Updated 04/03/2021) CLEAN VERSION

-CLEAN VERSION